 - 10.1.
-The State will designate a liaison to serve as the primary contact for CAEP throughout the term of this agreement. - 10.2.
-CAEP will designate a liaison to serve as the primary contact for the State through the term of this agreement.
+DEED will designate a liaison to serve as the primary contact for CAEP throughout the term of this agreement. - 10.2.
+CAEP will designate a liaison to serve as the primary contact for DEED through the term of this agreement.